HenrikDA/blynk-server/README.md

             a) Mobile client must send send 2 space-separated parameters as a content field (username and password) : "username@example.com UserPassword"
-            b) Hardware client must send 1 parameter, which is user Authentication Token : "6a7a3151cb044cd893a92033dd65f655" 3 - save profile; Must have 1 parameter as content string : "{...}" 4 - load profile; Don't have any parameters
-        5 - getToken; Must have 1 signed int (4 bytes) parameter, Dashboard ID : "1".
+            b) Hardware client must send 1 parameter, which is user Authentication Token : "6a7a3151cb044cd893a92033dd65f655" 3 - save profile; Must have 1 parameter as content string : "{...}" 4 - load profile; Doesn’t have any parameters 5 - getToken; Must have 1 signed int (4 bytes) parameter, Dashboard ID : "1".
 NOTE : number of dashboards is limited per user by 10 and token request should request token for id of existing dashboard, that saved via saveProfile
         6 - ping; Sends request from client to server, then from server to hardware, than back to server and back to the client.
         12 - tweet; Sends tweet request from hardware to server.
 140 chars max.